Zetahoshino/Pk_SIH2023/README.md

 Compliance and Policy Adherence:

 The tool can help organizations ensure compliance with security policies and industry standards by monitoring apps for adherence to security guidelines.

+Update As Of 03-10-2023 => Basic UI development ongoing.
+This prototype is for the visual purpouse for how the code would look at its final stages.